ARTICLES

 International Orchid Day Celebrates an Exceptionally Diverse Flora

-With more than 25,000 known species across the globe, orchids are, indeed, a true marvel of the natural world.
-For that, the International Orchid Day shines the spotlight on this incredible flora which has a rich diversity, beauty, and importance across different cultures.
-It, also, presents, a great opportunity to learn about the many varieties of orchids and the best ways to care for them.
+With more than 25,000 known species across the globe, orchids are indeed a true marvel of the natural world.
+For that, the International Orchid Day shines the spotlight on this incredible flora, which has diversity, beauty, and importance across different cultures.
+It also presents a great opportunity to learn about the many varieties of orchids and the best ways to care for them.

 Celebrating a Versatile Flower That Comes in Thousands of Varieties

-Orchids, also, generally symbolize happiness.
-They, therefore, are a perfect gift.
+Orchids also generally symbolize happiness.
+Therefore, they are a perfect gift.
 In addition, the symmetry of the orchid may explain why humans are so drawn to this flower.
 Plus, they have bilateral symmetry, much like a human face.
-This symmetry has, likewise, been linked to people’s affinity for them.
+This symmetry has been linked to people’s affinity for them.

 More than that, they are sustainable and low-maintenance plants, which makes them great for those who may not consider themselves green-fingered.
-They, in addition, have a long flowering period; blooming for up to eight weeks, and do so several times a year.
-With proper care and maintenance, an orchid can, in fact, bloom for months.
+In addition, they have a long flowering period; blooming for up to eight weeks, and do so several times a year.
+With proper care and maintenance, an orchid can in fact bloom for months.
 Just weekly watering and the right conditions guarantee that they bloom several times a year for months at a time.

 Common Ways to Mark the International Orchid Day

-International Orchid Day is observed across the globe, with many taking the opportunity to appreciate the allure and elegance of the orchid.
+International Orchid Day is observed across the globe, with many taking the opportunity to appreciate the affinity and elegance of the flower.
 The celebrations marking this day take many forms.
 They reflect the diverse cultural and artistic interpretations of the flower.

 Some common ways people mark this special day include organizing orchid shows and exhibitions.
-These popular events showcase the remarkable diversity of orchid species through floral displays.
-Visitors can admire the unique shapes, colors, and fragrances of orchids, and often have the opportunity to purchase these plants and learn from expert growers.
+These popular events display the diversity of orchid species through floral displays.
+Visitors can admire their shapes, colors, and fragrances, and often have the opportunity to purchase these plants and learn from expert growers.

 One could also organize nature walks and tours.
 These guided hikes and excursions allow people to appreciate orchids in their natural habitats.
-The participants may, in this case, have the chance to spot wild orchids blooming in their native environments.
+In this case, participants may have the opportunity to spot wild orchids blooming in their native environments.

 Some International Orchid Day celebrations incorporate creative activities like orchid-inspired painting, photography, or floral arranging workshops.
 These hands-on experiences allow people to engage with orchids more artistically.
-Some of these sessions, also, incorporate lectures and presentations, with experts in orchidology, horticulture, and conservation giving talks and sharing their knowledge and passion for these unique flowers.
-Attendees can, likewise, learn about topics such as orchid evolution, cultivation techniques, and threats to wild orchid populations.
+Some of these sessions also incorporate lectures and presentations, with experts in orchidology, horticulture, and conservation giving talks and sharing their knowledge and passion for these unique flowers.

 Orchids All Around the World

-Orchids are found on, virtually, every continent except Antarctica.
-And they thrive in a wide range of habitats; from tropical rainforests to temperate mountain slopes.
+Orchids are found on every continent except Antarctica.
+And they thrive in a wide range of habitats, from tropical rainforests to temperate mountain slopes.
 So, these are some of the countries and regions most closely associated with orchids.

-Central and South America: The tropical climate of areas like Costa Rica, Ecuador, and Brazil provides the ideal conditions for a wide array of orchid species.
-So much is this that orchids are practically interwoven into the cultural heritage of many indigenous communities in these parts of the world.
+Central and South America: The tropical climate of areas like Costa Rica, Ecuador, and Brazil provides the ideal conditions for a number of orchid species.
+So much is so that orchids are practically interwoven into the cultural heritage of many indigenous communities in these parts of the world.

 Africa: Orchids in Africa are diverse and widespread, with some 1,300 species found across the continent.
 They thrive in various habitats, from rainforests to savannas.
 Notable regions include Madagascar, which is home to many unique and endemic species, such as the iconic Angraecum and Dendrobium.
 African orchids often exhibit fascinating adaptations, including specialized pollination mechanisms involving specific insects or birds.
 These plants can be epiphytic (growing on other plants), terrestrial, or lithophytic (growing on rocks).